-Another study, published in the New England Journal of Medicine in 2012, found that, while mammograms have increased detection of early-stage breast cancers, they have done little to reduce the risk of death from advanced stage breast cancer.
+Another 2012 study, published in the New England Journal of Medicine, found that, while mammograms have increased detection of early-stage breast cancers, they have done little to reduce the risk of death from advanced stage breast cancer.

-There is also concern that frequent mammograms increase the chance that a woman will receive a false positive result: A 2011 study in the journal Annals of Internal Medicine found that 61 percent of women who get yearly mammograms will have at least one false positive result over a decade.
+There is also concern that frequent mammograms increase the chance that a woman will receive a false positive result: A 2011 study in the journal Annals of Internal Medicine found that 61% of women who get yearly mammograms will have at least one false positive result over a decade.

 The CDC recommends that women ages 40 to 49 speak with their doctor about when to start mammograms, and how often to get them.

 Other screening tests for breast cancer include a clinical breast exam, in which a doctor feels for lumps or changes in the breast, or a self-exam, when a woman checks her own breasts for lumps or changes in size or shape.
-However, neither a clinical breast exam nor a self-exam have been found to decrease the risk of dying from breast cancer, the CDC says.
-So if women have these exams, they should also undergo mammograms as well, if they are in the age group for which mammograms are recommended, the CDC says.
+However, neither a clinical breast exam nor a self-exam have been found to decrease the risk of dying from breast cancer, according to the CDC.
+So if women have these exams, they should also undergo mammograms as well, if they are in the age group for which mammograms are recommended.